rai-project/go-mxnet/dockerfiles/README.md

 # Dockerfiles

-ppc64le and amd64 dockerfiles with go-mxnet built in.
+ppc64le and amd64 dockerfiles with built-in go-mxnet.